brunomsantiago/excel_exporter/readme.md

 update_time = datetime.now()
 ```

-### 3. Call the Exporter
+### 3. Run the Exporter
-Once your data is prepared and the YAML is loaded, you're ready to call the exporter.
-Simply pass your data and configuration as arguments to the exporter, and the export process will begin.
+Once your data is prepared and the YAML is loaded, you're ready to run the exporter.
+Simply pass your data, configuration and update time as arguments to the exporter, and the export process will begin.
 It will return a virtual file (BytesIO)
 ```python
 from exporter.create_excel import export_excel